Alien abduction: Less common elements

 Chronologically within abduction reports, these rarer episodes tend to happen in the order listed, between the medical examination and the return.

 After allegedly displaying cold callous disregard towards the abduction experiencers, sometimes the entities will change drastically in behavior once the initial medical exam is completed.
 They become more relaxed and hospitable towards their captive and lead him or her away from the site of the examination.
 The entities then hold a conference with the experiencer, wherein they discuss things relevant to the abduction phenomenon.
 Bullard notes five general categories of discussion that occur during the conference "phase" of reported abduction narratives: An interrogation session, explanatory segment, task assignment, warnings, and prophecies.

 Tours of the abductors' craft are a rare but recurring feature of the abduction narrative.
 The tour seems to be given by the alleged abductors as a courtesy in response to the harshness and physical rigors of the forced medical examination.
 Sometimes the abductees report traveling on a "journey" to orbit around Earth or to what appear to be other planets.
 Some abductees find that the experience is terrifying, particularly if the aliens are of a more fearsome species, or if the abductee was subjected to extensive probing and medical testing.

 Return

 Eventually, the abductors will return the abductees, usually to exactly the same location and circumstances they were in before being taken.
 Usually, explicit memories of the abduction experience will not be present, and the abductee will only realize they have experienced "missing time" upon checking a timepiece.

 Sometimes the alleged abductors appear to make mistakes when returning their captives.
 UFO researcher Budd Hopkins has joked about "the cosmic application of Murphy's Law" in response to this observation.
 Hopkins has estimated that these "errors" accompany 4–5 percent of abduction reports.
-One type of common apparent mistake made by the abductors is failing to return the experiencer to the same spot that they were taken from initially.This can be as simple as a different room in the same house, or abductees can even find themselves outside and all the doors of the house locked from the inside.
+One type of common apparent mistake made by the abductors is failing to return the experiencer to the same spot that they were taken from initially.
+This can be as simple as a different room in the same house, or abductees can even find themselves outside and all the doors of the house locked from the inside.
+Another common error is putting the abductee's clothes (e.g. pajamas) on backwards.